Curridabat (canton)

 Curridabat is the eighteenth canton in the San José province of Costa Rica.
 The head city the homonymous Curridabat.
 The canton forms a suburb of the national capital of San José, lying on the southeast edge of the city.

 History

 Curridabat was created on 21 August 1929 by decree 209.

+Government

-In 1930 the canton had a municipality with three regidores, a Major (AKA Ejecutivo Municipal) and Jefe político (both charges were in the same person).
-At this time the canton's population were 5,000 people, but with the time and the population grew and the municipality had to create a sanitation department to collect garbage, road, sidewalk maintenance and built some infrastructure.
-Then the municipality Council was expanded to five members by popular election in 1970.
+In 1930, the canton had a municipality with three regidores, a mayor (Ejecutivo Municipal) and a political chief (Jefe Político; both charges were held by same person).
+At this time, the canton's population was of 5,000 people.
+As the population grew, the municipality had to create a sanitation department to collect garbage, provide public road maintenance, and build infrastructure.
+The municipality Council was later expanded to five members by popular election in 1970.

+Mayor

+According to Costa Rica's Municipal Code, mayors are elected every four years by the population of the canton.
+As of the latest municipal elections in 2024, the 21st Century Curridabat (CSXXI) candidate, Errol Andrés Solano Bolaños, was elected mayor of the canton with 24.52% of the votes, with Paula Rebeca Camacho Solís and Melissa Berenzon Quirós as first and second vice mayors, respectively.

+Municipal Council

+Like the mayor and vice mayors, members of the Municipal Council (called regidores) are elected every four years.
+Curridabat's Municipal Council has 7 seats for regidores and their substitutes, who can participate in meetings but not vote unless the owning regidor (regidor propietario) is absent.
+The current president of the Municipal Council is Pro-Curri People Party member Luis Ulderico Monge Díaz, with Social Christian Unity Party member Andrea Vargas Uribe as vice president.
+The Municipal Council's composition for the 2024–2028 period is as follows: